CCORE: CONNECTING SPACE AND ATMOSPHERIC SCIENCES WITH SOCIETY AND THE FUTURE OF EXPLORATION.

 INFRASTRUCTURE AND OPERATIONS

-The CCORE facility encompasses two units.
-CCORE unit 1 hosts four climate-controlled containers with a weather station, optical and radio instruments, a control room, and lodging for scientists and technicians.
-This unit’s sustainability is relevant: a backup solar system feeds the facility, and rainwater is kept in a reservoir.
+The CCORE encompasses two units.
+CCORE unit 1 hosts four climate-controlled containers with optical and radio instruments, a control room, a weather station, and lodging for scientists and technicians.
+This unit is sustainable: a backup solar system feeds the facility, and rainwater is kept in a reservoir.
 This feature is particularly crucial for maintaining operations during the Atlantic Hurricane Season.
-CCORE unit 2 hosts a VHF all-sky Meteor Radar, an all-sky imager, and a storage container.
+CCORE unit 2 hosts a VHF all-sky Meteor Radar and a storage container.

-The CCORE units operate remotely 24/7.
+The CCORE units smartly operate remotely 24/7.
 They have innovative features to monitor and control temperature, power outages, humidity, and other features required by each instrument.
 External and internal security cameras with motion sensors are installed in the outdoor areas and inside the containers to monitor the conditions of the units and instruments.
-Two local dedicated technicians support the operations and campaigns and troubleshoot the cluster of instruments at CCORE units.
+Two local dedicated technicians support the operations and campaigns and troubleshoot the cluster of instruments.

 CCORE’s current observational capability ranges from ~20 km to ~ 250 km of altitude and includes all-sky imagers, photometers, spectrometers, VLF receivers, HF receivers, red line Fabry-Perot interferometer, GNSSs, LF magnetic field sensors, radiometer, aerosol lidar, and VHF all-sky meteor radar.